cwathen/Portfolio/README.md

 layout: page
 ---

-Hello, I am Crista, a Data Scientist who has worked as an Archaeological Researcher for the last 4.5 years.
+Hello, I am Crista, a Research Analyst who has experience with data visualization and interpretation, managing projects, and publishing data.

 Please see my [CV](https://cwathen.github.io/Portfolio/CV/) for more information.